 Because nothing could go wrong, and you live a charmed life.
 Your employees couldn't possibly lose your card or accidentally overspend and max out your card.
 There is also absolutely no chance that, later, you won't forget to reimburse yourself for a business expense that another employee made.

-Now, if you did want to give your employees their own credit cards, you could apply to, among others, Capital One® Spark® Cash for Business, but it does kind of sound fun, just sticking with the personal credit cards.
+Now, if you did want to give your employees their own credit cards, you could apply to, among others, Capital One® Spark® Cash for Business (This card is not currently available on CardRatings), but it does kind of sound fun, just sticking with the personal credit cards.
 It's always interesting, living on the edge and taking unnecessary risks.

 Reason #5.
 Your credit limit on your personal card is plenty to cover any and all personal and business expense emergencies – even if they happen in the same month.

-Some business credit cards, like The Business Platinum® Card from American Express, have no preset spending limit (which doesn't mean unlimited spending; it's based on factors such as your credit history and spending patterns), making it easier to fund your working capital (See Rates and Fees).
+Some business cards, like The Business Platinum Card® from American Express, offer no preset spending capacity (which doesn't mean unlimited spending; it's based on factors such as your credit history and spending patterns), making it easier to fund your working capital (See Rates and Fees).

 But because you live that aforementioned charmed life, you know that everything will work out fine, and your personal and business life can both be easily managed on one personal credit card.

 Reason #6.
 You like the process of reimbursing employees for their expenses when they travel for business using their own personal cards.